 3.2.4.3 List any details of whether the bidder or any owners, officers, primary partners, staff providing services or any owners, officers, primary partners, or staff providing services of any subcontractor who may be involved with providing the services sought in this RFP, have ever had a founded child or dependent adult abuse report, or been convicted of a felony.

 3.2.4.4 Letters of reference from three (3) of the Bidder’s previous clients knowledgeable of the Bidder’s performance in providing services similar to those sought in this RFP, including a contact person, telephone number, and email address for each reference.
 It is preferred that letters of reference are provided for services that were procured in a competitive environment.
 The State does not wish to receive form letters of reference that do not elaborate on the Bidder’s performance under the specific relationships addressed in the reference letter.
 Persons who are currently employed by the Agency are not eligible to be references.

+Letters of reference may be included behind Tab 4 and/or sent from the reference directly to the Issuing Officer.
+Letters of references sent directly to the Issuing Officer must be received by the Bid Proposal due date and time specified in the Procurement Timetable.
+Note that it is the Bidder’s responsibility to ensure that any letter of reference sent directly to the Issuing Officer is received on time and in accordance with the Procurement Timetable.
+The Issuing Officer will not send confirmation emails that a reference letter may have been submitted on behalf of a Bidder.
+For letters of reference sent directly to the Issuing Officer, references should use the following file name structure: “[Bidder’s name] – Letter of reference – RFP MED 23-005”.

 3.2.4.5 Description of experience managing subcontractors, if the Bidder proposes to use subcontractors.